hasindu2008/f5c/_docs/commands.md

-   --ultra-thresh [INT]       threshold to skip ultra long reads [100000] --write-dump=yes|no        write the fast5 dump to a file or not --read-dump=yes|no         read from a fast5 dump file or not --cuda-mem-frac FLOAT      fraction of free GPU memory to allocate [0.9 (0.7 for tegra)]
+   --ultra-thresh [INT]       threshold to skip ultra long reads [100000] --write-dump=yes|no        write the fast5 dump to a file or not --read-dump=yes|no         read from a fast5 dump file or not --summary FILE             summarise the alignment of each read/strand in FILE --sam                      write output in SAM format --print-read-names         print read names instead of indexes --scale-events             scale events to the model, rather than vice-versa --samples                  write the raw samples for the event to the tsv output
+   - cuda-mem-frac FLOAT      Fraction of free GPU memory to allocate [0.9 (0.7 for tegra)]
 ```